 Shelter and warmth are essential to survival.
 But, to truly enjoy the camping experience, you also want to be comfortable.
 That’s where a nice, soft sleeping pad comes in.
 They’re designed to elevate you off the ground and provide insulation in the process.

 Inflatable Sleeping Pads

-Air mattresses and sleeping pads have come a long away from the 10-pound Coleman with the electric pump you may have had growing up.
-The best are small, light, and packable while still getting you three to 4 inches off the ground for a great night’s sleep.
+Air mattresses and sleeping pads have come a long way from the 10-pound Coleman with the electric pump you may have had growing up.
+The best are small, light, and packable while still getting you 3 to 4 inches off the ground for a great night’s sleep.
 Air-filled pads can be inflated via a pump or just your breath.
 Some have two sections that can be inflated separately for added comfort and versatility.
 Those with insulation will have a higher R-value and keep you warmer.
 Watch out for crunchy fabrics that might be noisy when you move in the night.
 Lastly, don’t forget to bring the patch kit to fix any holes from sharp rocks or sticks.

 Foam Sleeping Pads

 To sidestep the headaches of patch kits and inflating altogether, opt for a closed-cell foam sleeping pad.
 These are made with a thin, dense foam that is nearly indestructible but not as comfortable as their air-filled counterparts.
 They’re lightweight, last forever, and can even double as a camp chair in a pinch.